With their nutty texture and tasty, earthy flavor, Southern Black-Eyed Peas are an inexpensive, nutritious, and easy-to-make side dish.

 - If you are in a hurry, use the quick-soak method.
 Add the peas to a medium-sized saucepan over medium-high heat, cover with water, and bring to a rapid boil.
 Continue boiling for two more minutes.
 Remove them from the heat, cover them, and let sit for at least an hour.
 Then drain and rinse with fresh water.

-- You can make this recipe using canned peas, but rinse and drain them thoroughly, then proceed with the recipe, and only add a half cup of chicken stock for every can instead of what’s listed.
+- I don’t recommend it, but you can make this recipe using canned peas.
+Rinse and drain them thoroughly, then proceed with the recipe, and only add a half cup of chicken stock for every can instead of what’s listed.

 - Leftovers can be stored covered in the refrigerator for up to four days.
 They can also be frozen in an airtight container for several months.
-To reheat, place them in a saucepan on the stove over medium-low heat.
-Feel free to add additional water or chicken stock if they have gotten too thick.
+Place them in a saucepan on the stove over medium-low heat to reheat.
+Feel free to add water or chicken stock if they get too thick.ย

 The BEST Black Eyed Pea recipe I have ever had.
 I decided to try it this year for a different twist and this will be my go to recipe from now on.
 My husband just tried it and said the same thing, WOW.
 Thanks Sharon for all your recipes on Grits and Pinecones.